• Skip to primary navigation

 Instant Pot Stewed Chicken Ingredients

-Find the full list and quantities in the recipe below.
+Find the full list and quantities in the recipe card below.

 Chicken - chicken thighs really are a great option for chicken stew since they don't dry out.
 They also give that delicious melt in the mouth 'pulled' finish.
 You can use bone-less or bone-in thighs, either works in this stew.
 Chicken legs or drumsticks would also work.
-You can use boneless skinless chicken breast but you may need to reduce the cooking time slightly to stop it from drying out.
+You can use boneless skinless chicken breast too but you may need to adjust the cooking time slightly to stop it from drying out.

 Broth - I used fresh chicken broth, however, chicken or veggie stock cubes or bouillon work perfectly well too.
 You could also swap the chicken broth for vegetable broth.